AriFordsham/GHCWiki/trac-tickets-custom-fields.md

   FROM ticket t, enum p, ticket_custom cWHERE status IN('assigned')AND t.id =c.ticket ANDc.name ='progress'AND p.name = t.priority AND p.type='priority'ORDERBY p.value
 ```

-**Note** that this will only show tickets that have progress set in them, which is **not the same as showing all tickets**.
+**Note**: This will only show tickets that have progress set in them.
+This is **not the same as showing all tickets**.
 If you created this custom ticket field *after* you have already created some tickets, they will not have that field defined, and thus they will never show up on this ticket query.
 If you go back and modify those tickets, the field will be defined, and they will appear in the query.
-If that's all you want, you're set.

-However, if you want to show all ticket entries (with progress defined and without), you need to use a `JOIN` for every custom field that is in the query.
+However, if you want to show all ticket entries (with progress defined and without), you need to use a `JOIN` for every custom field that is in the query:

 ```
 SELECT p.value AS __color__,